DuoGangz/Game-idea/README.md

 - **Defense:** Select a tower card, click an empty defense tile, and press **Start Wave** to launch the next attack.
 Adjust speed with the 1×–5× buttons.

 Enjoy defending the realm with this Phaser-driven reimagining of Kingdoms Last Stand! 🛡️

+## Local Development

+- Serve the project over HTTP to load ES modules: `python3 -m http.server 8000` then open `http://localhost:8000/index.html`.
+- Place Phaser at `libs/phaser.js` (or `libs/phaser.min.js`) for offline use.